Chinese Premier Wen Jiabao visits stricken areas

 Xinhua described the mountainous area hit hard by the quakes as poverty-stricken.
 It said telecommunications and traffic infrastructure were seriously damaged.

-Four earthquakes struck near the border of the provinces of Yunnan and Guizhou between 11:19 a.m. and 1:12 p.m. local time, the U.S. Geological Survey said.
+The four earthquakes struck near the border of Yunnan and Guizhou provinces, the U.S. Geological Survey said.
 Their magnitudes ranged between 4.8 and 5.6, according to the U.S. agency.

 The first quake took place near the border between Yiliang County in Yunnan and Weining County in Guizhou, Xinhua said.

-All four quakes struck at a depth of about 10 kilometers (six miles), the USGS said.
+All four quakes struck at a depth of 10 kilometers (six miles).

 The southwestern region of China is prone to earthquakes.
 In May 2008, a magnitude 7.9 quake in Sichuan province caused widespread devastation, killing at least 69,000 people.